-In order to decide the regularity of a disk $\D$, it is important to investigate the existence of a bottleneck.
-A bottleneck is defined by a domino $d \subset \D$ that \emph{disconnects} $\D$, i.e., a domino such that $\D \smallsetminus d$ is not connected.
-Indeed, it follows from~\cite{RaphaIrreg} that, in many cases, for disks with bottlenecks we have a surjective homomorphism $\phi \colon G_{\D}^+ \to F_2$, where $F_2$ is the free group of rank two.
-In such cases, there exists a constant $c \in (0,1)$ such that the cardinality of the largest flip connected component of $\D \times [0,N]$ is $O(c^N|\mathcal{T}(\D \times [0,N])|)$.

 In this paper, we prove that a large class of disks is regular; in particular, the disks in Figures~\ref{fig:exreg} and~\ref{fig:regthm2}.
+We show that two properties, both with graph-theoretical interpretations, determine the regularity of a disk.
+Notice that there exists a natural identification between a disk $\D$ and a bipartite graph $\mathcal{G}(\D)$.
+The vertices of $\mathcal{G}(\D)$ correspond to the unit squares in $\D$, and two vertices are connected by an edge if and only if their corresponding unit squares are adjacent (i.e., share an edge).
+For simplicity, we refer to the properties of $\mathcal{G}(\D)$ as properties of $\D$.
+In particular, $\D$ is called \emph{hamiltonian} if $\mathcal{G}(\D)$ has a hamiltonian cycle.

+We also examine the presence of bottlenecks in $\D$, which are related to vertex cuts of size two of $\mathcal{G}_\D$.
+A bottleneck is defined by a domino $d \subset \D$ that \emph{disconnects} $\D$, meaning that $\D \smallsetminus d$ is not connected.
+It follows from~\cite{Mar23} that, in many cases, for disks with bottlenecks we have a surjective homomorphism from $G_\D^+$ to the free group of rank two $F_2$.
+In such cases, there exists a constant $c \in (0,1)$ such that the cardinality of the largest flip connected component of $\R_N$ is $O(c^N|\mathcal{T}(\R_N)|)$.

-The strategy of the proof is similar to the one used in~\cite{Sal} to derive the regularity of large rectangles.
-We consider a particular family that generates the even domino group and then we show that this family can be reduced to only one element.
-The first result shows the regularity of disks with hamiltonian cycles and without bottlenecks.
-The second results shows the regularity of a hamiltonian disk obtained by introducing narrow and small bottlenecks into an initially bottleneck-free disk.
+Our first result establishes the regularity of bottleneck-free hamiltonian disks.
+The second result shows the regularity of a hamiltonian disk obtained by introducing narrow and small bottlenecks into an initially bottleneck-free disk.
+The strategy of the proofs is to consider a specific family of tilings that generates the even domino group and show that this family reduces to a single element.

 \begin{theorem} Let $\D$ be a nontrivial hamiltonian quadriculated disk.
-Suppose that there exists no domino $d \subset \D$ such that $\D \smallsetminus d$ is not connected.
-Then, $\D$ is regular. \end{theorem}
+If for every domino $d \subset \D$ the region $\D \smallsetminus d$ is connected then $\D$ is regular. \end{theorem}

 \begin{theorem} Let $\D_0$ be a disk satisfying the hypothesis of Theorem~\ref{thm:regdisks}.
 Consider pairwise disjoint disks $\D_1,\ldots, \D_k$ such that $|\D_i| < |\D_0| - 2$ and $\D_i \cap \D_0$ is a line segment of length two.
 If $\D = \bigcup_{i=0}^k \D_i$ is a hamiltonian disk then $\D$ is regular. \end{theorem}